jhe2/gmu/README.md

 handheld devices.

-Gmu is built in a modular way and supports various frontends and decoders for supports of different user interfaces and file formats respectively.
+Gmu is built in a modular way and supports various frontends and decoders for support of different user interfaces and file formats respectively.

 Gmu's most used frontend is the SDL based frontend which gives the